-A couple of days ago, my husband told me that someone asked on Meet Curacao about a recipe on how to make the famous Curacao “pastechi”.
-I told him that the entire process is very simple; you buy the dough in one of the local grocery stores and fill it with cheese, meet, tuna or whatever other filling you’re in the mood for and then fry/ bake it.
-Then I met Sebastiaan a day later and he asked the same question and I gave him the same answer…..
+Someone asked on Meet Curacao about a recipe on how to make the famous Curacao “pastechi”.
+The entire process is very simple; you buy the dough in one of the local grocery stores and fill it with cheese, meet, tuna or whatever other filling you’re in the mood for and then fry/ bake it.

-He proceeded to ask me how I would explain the pastechi process to someone who does not live on the island.
-Since I am a big fan of good food and of easy cooking, I took this as a challenge and I tried to come up with an easy yet genuine pastechi recipe that non-locals could also simply follow.
-I asked my colleagues at the hospital for some extra pointers and the result is a simple recipe that delivers the types of pastechi that us locals have come to love.
+But how I would explain the pastechi process to someone who does not live on the island?
+Since I am a big fan of good food and of easy cooking, I tried to come up with an easy yet genuine pastechi recipe that non-locals could also simply follow.
+The result is a simple recipe that delivers the types of pastechi that us locals have come to love.

 With this recipe you can make a lot of small pastechi’s or also a number of “normal” sized ones.
 It’s up to you really….

 To get started, you will need the following:

 − 5 cups of flour

 − 1 to 2 eggs (depending on the size of the eggs)

 − 1 to 1.5 cups of cold water

 Throw all these in a bowl and start kneading the dough until it’s totally smooth and no longer sticky.
 If it’s still sticky, you can use small amounts of flour to fix this.
 Let your dough rest for half an hour, covered with a cold kitchen towel at room temperature.